espressif/esp-idf/docs/en/api-reference/system/ota.rst

 :ref:`CONFIG_BOOTLOADER_APP_ANTI_ROLLBACK` and :ref:`CONFIG_BOOTLOADER_APP_ROLLBACK_ENABLE` options are used together.
 In this case, rollback is possible only on the security version which is equal or higher than the version in the chip.

-A typical anti-rollback scheme is
+A Typical Anti-rollback Scheme Is
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - New firmware released with the elimination of vulnerabilities with the previous version of security.